 In turn, Mr. Dulan de Silva sought the assistance of Mr. Anura Atapattu and Mr. Jagath Godakanda, both that had vast experience in areas of enterprise development and empowering people through economic and social services.

 From 1992 to 2007, Berendina worked as Berendina Foundation, an International NGO registered with the Ministry of Policy Planning and Implementation.
-In 2005, at the request of Berendina Stichting, Berendina Development Services (Guarantee) Ltd (BDS) was established and in 2007, Berendina Micro finance Institute (Guarantee) Ltd (BMI) was formed with the three part-time consultants acting as Chairman and Directors of both companies.
+In 2005, at the request of Berendina Stichting, Berendina Development Services (Guarantee) Ltd (BDS) was established.
+In 2007, Berendina Micro finance Institute (Guarantee) Ltd (BMI) was formed and in 2015 Berendina Employment Center (Guarantee) Ltd (BEC) with the three part-time consultants acting as Chairman and Directors of all three companies.

 Berendina: Over the years